Southern massive stars at high angular resolution. Physical separations and mass ratios: Introduction

 \section{Introduction}

 The evolution of single massive stars is regulated by their mass, rotation, and mass loss \citep[e.g.,][]{langer2012,ekstroem2012}.
-However, most massive stars are part of a multiple system \citep[e.g.,][]{mason2009, sana2011}.
+Most massive stars are also part of multiple systems with at least one nearby companion \citep[e.g.,][]{mason2009, sana2011}.
 Because of this high multiplicity fraction, interactions through mass transfer or mergers are thought to fundamentally modify the evolution of high-mass stars \citep{sana2012}.
-When this interaction happens, and what its outcome is, depends primarily on the initial properties of a given system.
-Therefore, a good understanding of the overall multiplicity properties of massive star populations is fundamental to predict their evolutionary cycle and final outcome.
-In the last decade, the characterization of the multiplicity properties of massive stars has mostly been performed through spectroscopy \citep[e.g.][]{banyard2022,dunstall2015, kiminki2018,kobulnicky2014,MA2019,villasenor2021,villasenor2025} and high-angular imaging techniques \citep{MA2018, rainot2022, pauwels2024}.
-If limited to these approaches, the view of massive star multiplicity would be biased towards tight ($<$ 1 AU) and wide ($> 10^3$ AU) systems \citep{mason1998}.
+When this interaction happens, and what its outcome is, primarily depends on the initial properties of a given system.
+Therefore, a good understanding of the overall multiplicity properties of massive star populations is fundamental to predict their evolutionary life cycle and final outcome.

+In the last decade, the characterization of the multiplicity properties of massive stars has mostly been performed through spectroscopy \citep[e.g.,][]{banyard2022,dunstall2015, kiminki2018,kobulnicky2014,MA2019,villasenor2021,villasenor2025} and high-angular-resolution imaging techniques \citep{MA2018, rainot2022, pauwels2024}.
+If limited to these approaches, the view of massive star multiplicity would be biased toward tight ($<$ 1 AU) and wide ($> 10^3$ AU) systems \citep{mason1998}.
 For nearby stars, interferometry offers a way to probe the intermediate separation range.
-However, the higher contrast ($\Delta m > 2$ mag) and closest angular separation ($d < 75$~milli-arcscec) regimes were challenging to probe before the advent of long-baseline interferometry \citep{sanaevans2011}.
+However, the higher contrast ($\Delta m > 2$ mag) and closest angular separation ($d < 75$~milli-arcsec) regimes were challenging to probe with the first generations of optical interferometers \citep{sanaevans2011}.